ethersync/ethersync/book/src/file-events.md

 # File Events

-Ethersync tries to sync not only file changes done by supported editors, but also by external tools.
+Teamtype tries to sync not only file changes done by supported editors, but also by external tools.

 > ⚠️ **Warning:**
 >
 > When one peer edits a file from an editor, and another peer changes it with an external tool at the same time, the latter change might get lost.
 > This is a restriction that seems hard to avoid.
-If you want to make sure changes by external tools are recorded correctly, do them while the daemon is not running, and make use of Ethersync's [offline support](offline-support.md).
+If you want to make sure changes by external tools are recorded correctly, do them while the daemon is not running, and make use of Teamtype's [offline support](offline-support.md).

 ## Creating files

-- Opening a new file with an Ethersync-enabled text editor (this will create the file in the directory of connected peers).
+- Opening a new file with an Teamtype-enabled text editor (this will create the file in the directory of connected peers).

     Example: `nvim new_file`